libp2p/specs/relay/circuit-v2.md

  `p2p-circuit/p2p/QmPeer` where `QmPeer` is its peer ID.
 - the `voucher` is the binary representation of the reservation voucher -- see [Reservation Vouchers](#reservation-vouchers) for details.

-The `limit` field, if present, provides information about the limits applied by the relay in relayed connection.
+The `limit` field in `HopMessage`, if present, provides information about the limits applied by the relay in relayed connection.
 When omitted, it indicates that the relay does not apply any limits.

 The struct has the following fields:
 ```
 Limit {
   duration = ...
   data = ...
+}
 ```
 - the `duration` field indicates the maximum duration of a relayed connection in seconds; if 0, there is no limit applied.
 - the `data` field indicates the maximum number of bytes allowed to be transmitted in each direction; if 0 there is no limit applied.